"Investors lack the expertise"

 Investing a small sum in a start-up and perhaps profiting from the next Google or Facebook: This is what users of crowdinvesting platforms dream of.
-100 million euros have flowed into this form of financing by 2019 in Germany alone.
-But the success is moderate: Every third of the corresponding start-ups goes bankrupt, as Markus Petry from the Wiesbaden Business School found out in a study.
-In an interview, he talks about the reasons for the high failure rate, the risks for investors and what the platforms can do better.
+100 million euros had flowed into this form of financing in Germany alone by 2019.
+But the success is moderate: one in three of these start-ups goes bankrupt, as Markus Petry from Wiesbaden Business School found out in a study.
+In this interview, he talks about the reasons for the high failure rate, the risks for investors and what the platforms can do better.

-Mr. Petry, according to your survey, a third of all crowdinvesting startups go bust.
-Is that because of the companies or the financing instrument?
+Mr. Petry, according to your survey, a third of all crowdinvesting start-ups go bust.
+Is this due to the companies or the financing instrument?

-There's actually nothing to be said against crowdinvesting per se.
-The largest market is real estate financing, which has developed very positively and has seen a pleasingly low number of defaults, partly due to the positive economic conditions of real estate.
-But with start-ups, what I call adverse selection takes hold.
+There's actually nothing to say against crowdinvesting per se.
+The largest market is real estate financing, which has developed very positively and has seen very few defaults, which is partly due to the positive economic conditions for real estate.
+But start-ups are subject to what I call adverse selection.

-By that I mean that the founders who resort to crowd money have usually already been rebuffed by all other capital providers.
-When banks and venture capitalists say a startup is not promising, they rely on their expertise.
-An expertise that investors on crowdinvesting platforms usually don't have.
+By that I mean that the founders who resort to the crowd's money have generally already been turned down by all other investors.
+When banks and venture capitalists say that a start-up is not promising, they rely on their expertise.
+An expertise that investors on crowdinvesting platforms usually do not have.

 But couldn't founders consciously rely on this grassroots form of financing?

-It's possible, but not reasonable.
-After all, business angels and VC funds not only bring money, but also know-how that can help startups.
-They can accompany the development process and establish contacts.
+It is possible, but not sensible.
+Business angels and VC funds not only provide money, but also expertise that can help start-ups.
+They can support the development process and establish contacts.
 Crowdinvesting does away with all that.

 So investors are unlikely to find the next Google on crowdfunding platforms?

 There are very few unicorns that have relied on crowdinvesting.
 Recently, for example, it was Revolut, the British fintech.
-But they used that as a complement to their venture capitalists.
-In my opinion, it was mainly about marketing, so they could engage customers and raise their own profile.
+But they used it as a supplement to their venture capitalists.
+In my opinion, it was mainly about marketing, so they could involve customers and raise their own profile.

 There are no such outstanding cases in Germany?

 Not on this scale, and that is also the problem.
-VC funds work according to the principle: I support ten startups, and if just one of them does exceptionally well, it makes up for the losses at the others.
-Theoretically, investors on such platforms could also proceed in this way and invest in several start-ups.
-But they don't even find the one through-starter that makes up for nine losing deals.
-I've done the math: All crowdinvesting startups in Germany have lost 26 million euros in investment money since 2011; in return, only ten million euros have flowed back to investors.
-So even if you had invested extremely diversified, they would have lost a lot of money.
+VC funds work according to the principle: I support ten start-ups, if just one of them works exceptionally well, it compensates for the losses of the others.
+Theoretically, investors on such platforms could also proceed in the same way and invest in several start-ups.
+But they don't even find the one breakthrough startup that makes up for nine loss-making businesses.
+I've done the math: All crowdinvesting start-ups in Germany have lost 26 million euros in investment money since 2011; in return, only ten million euros have flowed back to the investors.
+So even if you had invested in an extremely diversified way, you would have lost a lot of money.

-Even if crowdinvestors had invested extremely diversified, they would have lost a lot of money.
+Even if crowd investors had invested in an extremely diversified manner, they would have lost a lot of money.

 Markus Petry